levlaz/ld-ads-demo/README.md

 Reference Implementation for LaunchDarkly Analytics Data Stream Consumer

-## Usage
+## Quickstart

 You must have the Analytics Data Stream enabled in your account in order to test this software.

+1. Clone this repo
+2. `cd` into the cloned repo
+3. Copy `.env.example` to `.env`
-1. A valid `LD_SDK_KEY` exported as an environment variable.
-This key should map back to the specific environment of a specific project that you want to get events for.
+4. Enter the SDK key for the environment that you want to consume events for.

-We use a Makefile to make it easier to build and run this project.
+5. Run `mvn compile assembly:single`
+6. Run `java -jar target/ld-ads-demo-1.0-SNAPSHOT-jar-with-dependencies.jar`

+You will now see events in your console as they occur.

 ### Writing Events to PostgreSQL